Solar Fields

 Magnus Birgersson, better known by his stage name Solar Fields, is a Swedish electronic music artist.
-As of 2014, he has released fifteen albums, and has also scored all interactive in-game music for the Electronic Arts game Mirror's Edge as well as its reboot sequel, Mirror's Edge Catalyst.
-His latest album, Formations, was released on November 4, 2022.
+As of 2014, he has released fifteen albums, and has also scored all interactive in-game music for the Electronic Arts game Mirror's Edge as well as its reboot, Mirror's Edge Catalyst.
+His latest album, Formations, was released in November 2022.

 Biography

 Gothenburg-based Swedish composer, sound designer, and multi-instrumentalist Magnus Birgersson created Solar Fields in the late 1990s.

 Birgersson was raised in a musical family and began playing piano and synthesizers in the 1970s.
 In the mid-1980s he began combining synthesizers with computers.
-In addition to his ambient work, he has also been a guitar player in rock bands, a pianist in jazz funk bands, and keyboard player in drum and bass bands."
+In addition to his ambient work, he has also been a guitar player in rock bands, a pianist in jazz funk bands, and keyboard player in drum and bass bands.

 He has collaborated with Vincent Villuis, a.k.a.
 AES Dana, on H.U.V.A.
 Network and T.S.R. in the company of Daniel Segerstad and Johannes Hedberg from Carbon Based Lifeforms.

 Under the moniker Solar Fields he composed 15 albums and appeared on over 60 various compilations.
 His first solo release was an ambient album named Reflective Frequencies, released on Ultimae in 2001.
 This was followed two years later by Blue Moon Station, which also included downtempo and trance, and was designed as a single fluid story.

-In late 2005, Solar Fields composed Leaving Home and Extended, the latter being a limited edition.
+In late 2005, Solar Fields composed Leaving Home and Extended.

-His fifth album EarthShine, launched in 2007, featured more upbeat soundscapes blending morning trance, progressive, psychedelic, tribal and ambient music.
-This up-tempo album was warmly received by the progressive and psytrance scenes.
-This led to Electronic Arts and DICE commissioning Solar Fields for the in-game score for Mirror's Edge, a first-person action adventure video game released worldwide on November 14, 2008.
-The soundtrack was included in the VGC's "Top 20 Original Soundtracks in Gaming".
+His fifth album Earthshine, launched in 2007, featured more upbeat soundscapes blending morning trance, progressive, psychedelic, tribal and ambient music.
+This led to Electronic Arts and DICE commissioning Solar Fields for the in-game score for Mirror's Edge, a first-person action adventure video game released worldwide in November 2008.